Angela Bassett

 On television, Bassett has starred as Katherine Jackson in the miniseries The Jacksons: An American Dream (1992).
-Her portrayal of Rosa Parks in the television film The Rosa Parks Story (2002) gained her a nomination for a Primetime Emmy Award for Outstanding Lead Actress.
-Her performances in two seasons of the FX horror anthology series American Horror Story, earned her nominations for a Primetime Emmy Award for Outstanding Supporting Actress in 2014 and 2015.
-In 2018, Bassett began producing and starring as an LAPD patrol sergeant in the Fox drama series 9-1-1.
+Her portrayal of Rosa Parks in the television film The Rosa Parks Story (2002) gained her a nomination for an Emmy Award for Outstanding Lead Actress.
+Her performances in two seasons of the FX horror anthology series American Horror Story earned her nominations for an Emmy Award for Outstanding Supporting Actress in 2014 and 2015.
+In 2018, Bassett began producing and starring as an LAPD patrol sergeant Athena Grant in the Fox/ABC drama series 9-1-1.

 Early life and education

-Bassett was born in New York City, to Betty Jane (née Gilbert), a social worker and civil servant, and Daniel Benjamin Bassett, a preacher's son.
+Bassett was born in New York City, to Betty Jane (née Gilbert), a social worker and civil servant, the second wife of Daniel Benjamin Bassett, a preacher's son.
 Bassett's middle name was given to her in honor of her aunt Evelyn.
 Ten months after Bassett was born, her mother became pregnant and had a second child, Bassett's sister D'nette.
 Bassett said the pregnancy "only made things harder", leading her parents to send her to her father's sister, Golden, in Winston-Salem, North Carolina.
 While her aunt did not have any children of her own, she "loved children, and she was good with them."

-At the age of four, Bassett was picked up by her mother after her parents divorced, and then relocated with her sister to St. Petersburg, Florida.
+At the age of four, Bassett was picked up by her mother after her parents divorced; her mother took her and her sister to St. Petersburg, Florida.

 Bassett did not see her father again for several years, until she attended her grandmother's funeral.
-There, Bassett met her father's daughter from his first marriage, Jean, who at twelve years old, was several years older than Bassett.
-After graduating from Jordan Park Elementary School, she began being bused out of her neighborhood to attend Disston Middle School for seventh grade.
-The year she began attending was 1970, one year before the first year that busing was implemented to integrate public schools in St. Petersburg.
-After completing seventh grade, she was bused to Azalea Middle School for eighth and ninth grade.
-Bassett's mother became more involved in her daughter's grades and told her and her sister the pair were going to college.
+There, Bassett met her father's daughter Jean, from his first marriage, who was twelve years old, and several years older than Bassett.

+After graduating from Jordan Park Elementary School, Bassett was bused to attend Disston Middle School for seventh grade.
+She began at that school in 1970, a year before the city of St. Petersburg formally established busing to integrate its public schools.
+After completing seventh grade, Bassett was bused to Azalea Middle School for eighth and ninth grades.
+Bassett's mother became more involved in her daughters' studies and told the two that they would go to college.